 No one knows the exact causes of pancreatic cancer though research has shown that people with certain risk factors are more likely to develop pancreatic cancer.
 Risk factors include:

-- Religious Background - Pancreatic cancer is proportionally more common in Jews than the rest of the population.
+•Religious Background – Pancreatic cancer is proportionally more common in Ashkenazi Jews than the rest of the population.
 This may be because of a particular inherited mutation in the breast cancer gene (BRCA2) which runs in some Jewish families.

-People who think they may be at risk for pancreatic cancer should discuss this concern with their doctor.
-The doctor may suggest ways to reduce the risk and can plan an appropriate schedule for checkups.
+People who think they may be at risk for pancreatic cancer should discuss this concern with their gastroenterologist to go over your family history and provide a plan of action.

 In the early stages, pancreatic cancer is extremely difficult to detect because often there are no symptoms.
 But, as the cancer grows, symptoms may include: